corner-minded/corner-minded.github.io/index.md

   </div>

   <div class="code_display_A" width=150>
-   <p>Here's a short video of me using a alert script in the search bar <span class="word_code"> iframe src="javascript:alert(`successful script injection`)" </span> which does alert me in the site, attackers can use alert scripts like theses to see if there any other XSS Vulnerability, now .</p>
+   <p>Here's a short video of me using a alert script in the search bar <span class="word_code"> iframe src="javascript:alert(`successful script injection`)" </span> which does alert me in the site, attackers can use alert scripts like theses to see if there any other XSS Vulnerability, now.</p>
     <video loop autoplay muted src="Videos/OWASP JSP VIDS/DOM_XSS.mp4" width="550"></video>
   </div>